deArrudal/fatec-object-oriented-programming-exercises-java/README.md

 # Object-Oriented Programming Exercises

 A repository containing all exercises developed during the Object-Oriented Programming course.
-All the reference material can be found in ["Object-Oriented Programming [Portuguese]"]().
+All the reference material can be found in ["Object-Oriented Programming [Portuguese]"](https://www.leandrocolevati.com.br/index.jsp).

 Alternatively, a brief summary of the topics can be found in "Weisfeld, Matt (2019) The Object-Oriented Thought Process".

 ## Description

-Lecture 01 - Objects
+* Lecture 01 - Objects
-Lecture 02 - Relationships
+* Lecture 02 - Composition/Aggregation
+* Lecture 03 - Inheritance
+* Lecture 04 - Review

 ## Getting Started